 While summertime is peak grilling season, it doesn’t mean you need to put on that grill cover once it ends.
 There are places where it stays warm throughout the year, plus some folks don’t mind using the grill during colder months.
 Don’t worry, you can still have some weekend barbecue action year-round.

-It’s summertime, which means many of us will have been firing up our grills for some weekend barbecue action.
 But what if you’re buying your first one, or want to upgrade rather than learn how to clean your grill?
 There are myriad choices out there when it comes to outdoor and portable grills.
-To make your buying decision a little easier, we’ve rounded up seven of our favorite grills on the market, from budget-friendly cookers to the more mighty and majestic choices for the carnivorous connoisseur.
+To make your buying decision a little easier, we’ve rounded up some of our favorite grills on the market, from budget-friendly cookers to the more mighty and majestic choices that connect to Wi-Fi for the carnivorous connoisseur.

 - The best overall grill: